Ancient Geeks

 Two old geeks talk about being young geeks, at a turning point in popular culture.
 In the 60s, 70s, and 80s, the threads of modern geek culture emerged and wove together.
 Science fiction, fantasy, comics, movies, TV shows, tabletop games, computer games, ad all their incarnations.
 The great SF&F writers, Star Trek, Star Wars, monster movies, D&D, Doctor Who, the Marvel and DC superheroes, 2001, Planet of the Apes, conventions, Zork, Ultima…What was it like to experience these for the first time?
 Why did we love them?
 And how do we feel about them, decades later?

 Ancient Geeks is a podcast about two geeks of a certain age re-visiting their youth.
-We were there when things like science fiction, fantasy, Tolkien, Star Trek, Star Wars, D&D, Marvel and DC comics, Doctor Who, and many, many other threads of modern geek culture were still on the fringes of culture.
+We were there when things like science fiction, fantasy, Tolkien, Star Trek, Star Wars, D&D, Marvel and DC comics, Doctor Who, and many, many other threads of modern geek culture were still on the fringes of popular culture.
 We were geeks before it was chic!

 For feedback, contact [email protected].
 You can also find us on Facebook, Reddit, and Bluesky.
 Also, check out the Ancient Geeks blog on Substack!
 And if you like what you hear, please tell a friend.
 Also, we always appreciate a review on the podcast platform of your choice.

-© 2025 Tom Grant and Steven Taylor
+© 2026 Tom Grant and Steven Taylor

 Disclaimer